 License – Residence or Business (green)

 This is a restricted handgun license, issued for a specific business or residence location.
 The handgun shall be safeguarded at the specific address indicated on the license.
 This license permits the transporting of an unloaded handgun directly to and from an authorized small arms range/shooting club, secured unloaded in a locked container.
 Ammunition shall be carried separately.This permit allows you to possess a handgun in your home.
 You may keep it loaded and out while you are in your premises, but you must keep it in a locked box, with a trigger lock, with all ammunition stored separately when you are not at home, or while in transit.
-You are allowed to transport it to/from a gun range in the 5 boroughs.
-You may bring it out of NYC, into NY State if you have a hunting authorization card.
-You cannot bring your guns out of state under FOPA.
+Recent changes to Beach v.
+Kelly seem to imply you can now transport your premise permit firearms out of state under FOPA.
 See the changes to Beach v.
 Kelly HERE.
 You must own at least one handgun to maintain the license (you cannot get a premise license just to rent a gun at a range, or keep it anywhere other than your home).
 On a business permit, the gun must be kept at the business at all times (except when taking it to the range).

 Full or Limited Carry License (yellow or red):